-In support of remote learning, the district will make computer devices available to students and teachers who need them.
-Students in grades 3-12 will receive a district-issued chromebook for use at home and in school.
-Families in grades K-2 will be able to communicate their technology needs to the district's technology coordinator.
+In support of remote learning, the district made computer devices available to students and teachers who needed them.
+Students in grades 3-12 received a district-issued chromebook for use at home and in school.
+Families in grades K-2 can communicate their technology needs to the district's technology coordinator.
 If needed, a computing device will be made available to families.
 The district will provide students and their families with multiple ways to contact schools and teachers during remote learning, including staff emails, phone directories/voicemails, and Google classroom messages.